karlfreeman/multi_mime/README.md

 # MultiMime

-A generic swappable back-end for Mime type detection
+A generic swappable back-end for mime type detection

 Lots of ruby libraries utilize mime type detection in some form.
 In order to best support multiple mime type detection libraries, `multi_mime` is a general-purpose, swappable, mime type detection backend library.